eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

     * **Instance Factor Patterns (IFP):** The Hardware-Rooted (A), Orchestrator-Provisioned (B), and Artifact-Based (C) patterns are now formally part of the core draft.
     * **Reference Profile and Examples:** A concrete reference profile (`ECA-VM-BOOTSTRAP-V1`) and a detailed (D)TLS example have been included as appendices.
     * **Implementation Status:** The section detailing the prototype's status is now included.

+* **Removed SAE from RECOMMENDED or normative transport requirements.
+Formal modeling and validation demonstrates that SAE is not required to maintain the security properties inherent in the logic of the applied cryptography.

 ### Scope and Terminology Refinements